-Radiator Cap and Coolant Reservoir Step 3 - Air in the heater core can be caused by excessive coolant volume being pushed through the core.
-The heater core is design to have a "restricted" coolant flow to minimize bubbling.
-To repair this condition a flow re-stricter must be installed on either the core input or outlet hose.
-Step 4 - Some standard transmission car manufacturers use a hydraulic actuation system much like a brake system.
-A clutch system can exhibit the same bubble noises for the same reason as a brake system.
-Check the fluid level of the clutch master cylinder.
-If the master cylinder is low it will cause the system to take in air causing a bubble sound while pressing the clutch pedal down.
-If the fluid level is down its because the system is leaking or the clutch disc is worn.
-Step 5 - The power steering system utilizes hydraulic pressure which is produced by the power steering pump.
-If the fluid level is low, it can pull air into the system causing a whining noise due to the air bubbles in the system.
-Check the power steering fluid level by locating the power steering fluid reservoir and remove the cap (twist counter clockwise).
+Air in the Power Steering Fluid: The power steering system utilizes hydraulic pressure which is produced by the power steering pump.
+If the fluid level is low it can pull air into the system causing a gurgling noise due to the air bubbles in the system.
+Check the power steering fluid level by locating the fluid reservoir and remove the cap (twist counter clockwise).
 If the fluid level is down or there is no fluid in the reservoir the system has a leak.
-Inspect the entire power steering system: pump, hoses and rack and pinion or box assembly, replace worn or broken components as needed.
-Refill system with manufacturers recommended fluids.
-Allow system to stand for a period of time to allow air (aeration) to dissipate.
+Inspect and replace a leaking power steering pump or hoses and rack and pinion or box assembly.
+Replace worn or broken components as needed and refill system with manufacturers recommended fluids.
+Allow the system to stand for a period of time to allow air (aeration) to dissipate.